XuanRanDev/CodeBook-Website/privacy-policy.md

 Data decryption is triggered under the following circumstances:

-- When entering the application's TOTP main page, edit page, or detail page, we need to decrypt the TOTP secret to display data and generate verification codes.
+- When entering the application's OTP main page, edit page, or detail page, we need to decrypt the OTP secret to display data and generate verification codes.
 - When viewing sensitive information such as passwords, bank cards, or ID cards.
 When you need to view this sensitive information, the application will perform decryption after ensuring your identity verification is successful.
 - When using the autofill service.
 To facilitate the use of stored sensitive information in other applications, the application will decrypt and fill the data after your authentication is successful.
 - When exporting data.
 When you need to export data to other devices or create backups, the application decrypts the data and exports it in a specific encrypted format.